 So here we are, and the fear of looking like a chump has started right back up again.

-But I am finding solace in one thing: I didn’t have to write shit.
+But I am finding solace in one thing: Because the following are all his words, I didn’t have to write shit.

 A professional writer critiquing my stuff?
 Now that would have been embarrassing.